lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Specification.md

     fast: <true or false>,
     files: <string or list of strings>,
     logging: <error, warning, info, log, debug>,
+    no-compile: <true or false>,
+    protobufs: <string or list of strings>,
     threading: <true or false>,
     timeout: <time>,
+    workers: <non-negative integer>,
 };
 ```